 Flood Potential: Low

 The Nottawasaga Valley Conservation Authority continues to monitor river and stream conditions and will issue additional messages as conditions warrant.
-This statement will be in effect until 4PM Tuesday, February 26, 2019.
+This Water Safety Statement will be in effect until 4:00 p.m., Monday July 17, 2023.

 Flood Duty Officer

 A Watershed Condition Statement is a general notice of weather conditions that could pose a risk to personal safety or which have the potential to lead to flooding.
 A Water Safety message indicates that high flows, unsafe banks, melting ice or other factors could be dangerous for recreational users such as anglers, canoeists, hikers, children, pets, etc. Flooding is not expected.